 Before I could pass through the door he called me back, requiring me to clarify what I meant when I said “visual virgin,” as, inspecting the form signed by both parties, he found no mention of the term.

-“It seems that you’re less familiar with recent developments in the luxury slave trade than I had reason to expect from one of your not-quite-entry-level rank in the harem administration,” I said, “unless, that is, you were recently demoted to this position from a particularly undemanding sinecure, after a display of incompetence unacceptable even within the tolerant ranks of our imperial government; in which case you need only tip your turban in my direction, and I will become to you like the gushing fount of knowledge that babbles unlapped in the proximity of a deranged and infirm camel—to draw an analogy with a proverb that is likely unfamiliar to someone of your abbreviated educational attainments.
+“It seems that you’re less familiar with recent developments in the luxury slave trade than I had reason to expect from one of your not-quite-entry-level rank in the harem administration,” I said, “unless, that is, you were recently demoted to this position from a particularly undemanding sinecure after a display of incompetence unacceptable even within the tolerant ranks of our imperial government; in which case you need only tip your turban in my direction, and I will become to you like the gushing fount of knowledge that babbles unlapped in the proximity of a deranged and infirm camel—to draw an analogy with a proverb that is likely unfamiliar to someone of your abbreviated educational attainments.
 But the long and short of it is that the ordered odalisque cannot be previewed before the unveiling ceremony this evening.”

 The small muscles in his forehead began working furiously, bending hither and thither as if distorted by an inefficient system of wheels and pulleys wedged into the cramped space behind his brow.
-It had occurred to him that, should the face of the odalisque not live up to its promise—entirely probable given the shifty mannerisms of her seller—he might be beheaded for accepting her; and yet, should he inspect her face to confirm its alignment with the demanding standards of the royal harem, he might be beheaded for violating her visual virginity.
+It had occurred to him that, should the face of the odalisque not live up to its promise—entirely probable given the shifty mannerisms of her seller—, he might be beheaded for accepting her; and yet, should he inspect her face to confirm its alignment with the demanding standards of the imperial harem, he might be beheaded for violating her visual virginity.
 Presented with such a dilemma, the traditional bureaucratic ritual known as the shirking of duties was the only logical course—hampered solely because, for this highly anticipated delivery, the duties definitely had to be shirked onto some other individual.

-Indeed; but who?
+Indeed; but whom?

 I put on a display of fear by crossing my eyebrows and plucking a few hairs from a portion of my beard which would later be little missed, and asserted that I had other and very imminent obligations of an unspecified nature; but this only made him repeat his fabricated requirement with more confidence, undergirded by a triumphant feeling of relief that his ritual bureaucratic shirking had found the required indirect object.
 I would be responsible for presenting the new slave, and therefore I would be the victim of the sultan’s wrath should her duly revealed facial features fail to tantalize his taste.